k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 ## **Reserved Entities Management**

-Adding a [new window] of reserved entities to enable the TDM users to run the following activities on the reserved entities:
+The [Reserve Entities window](/articles/TDM/tdm_gui/13_reserved_entities_window.md) enables the TDM users to run the following activities on the reserved entities:

 - **View**: each user can view the list of entities, reserved on their environment, to avoid running functional tests on entities reserved by other users.